 (2) Subject to the rules the powers and authority conferred on the Principal Registrar by this Part may be exercised by a registrar.

-[Section 5 amended by No. 67 of 1979 s.
+[Section 5 amended: No. 67 of 1979 s.
 43.]

 6. Power to grant probate and administration

 The Court shall have jurisdiction to grant probate of the will or administration of the estate of any deceased person leaving property, whether real or personal, in Western Australia.